-With reference to responses with references to factors influencing investment decisions it is found that majority of the respondents did not respond as observed in the table , amongst those who responded majority 33(28.21%)opined transparency as an important factor with response in the great extent category, followed by social reputation with 29(24.79%)in the great extent,14(11.97%) in the moderate extent and 5(4.27%) in the some extent, followed by employee working conditions with 28(23.93%)in the great extent,11(9.40%) in the moderate extent and 5(4.27%) in the some extent, followed by likely impact on the environment with 23(19.66%)in the great extent,13(11.11%) in the moderate extent and 7(5.98%) in the some extent and business ethics with 19(16.24%)in the great extent,11(9.40%) in the moderate extent and 9(7.69%) in the some extent followed by other important factors such as location of the site, strategic partnership with communities ,local community opposition , amongst factors opined as important to some extent only and not moderate and great extent are NGO activists opposition, charitable contributions, strategic investments in causes, National community opposition, human rights condition in the firm, and global community opposition .
+With reference to responses with references to factors influencing investment decisions it is found that majority of the respondents did not respond as observed in the table , amongst those who responded majority 33(28.21%)opined transparency as an important factor with response in the great extent category, followed by social reputation with 29(24.79%)in the great extent,14(11.97%) in the moderate extent and 5(4.27%) in the some extent, followed by employee working conditions with 28(23.93%)in the great extent,11(9.40%) in the moderate extent and 5(4.27%) in the some extent and 5(4.27%) in the moderate extent and 5(4.27%) in the some extent, followed by employee working conditions with 28(23.93%)in the great extent,11(9.40%) in the moderate extent and 5(4.27%) in the some extent followed by likely impact on the environment with 23(19.66%)in the great extent,13(11.11%) in the moderate extent and 7(5.98%) in the some extent and business ethics with 19(16.24%)in the great extent,11(9.40%) in the moderate extent followed by other important factors such as location of the site, strategic partnership with communities local community opposition , amongst factors opined as important to some extent only and not moderate and great extent are NGO activists opposition, charitable contributions, strategic investments in causes, National community opposition, human rights condition in the firm, and global community opposition .

 It can be concluded that a low response was generated from majority of the companies as far as consideration of stakeholder issues into investment decision is concerned.

-74. Collaboration of Professionals /Specialists with Company
+85. Collaboration of Professionals /Specialists with Company